Dreaming381/Latios-Framework-Documentation/Tech Adventures/Part 10 - Road to Physics Simulation 8.md

 values are constant, then tau and damping could be cached.
 For this reason, we keep them as inputs, and we’ll discuss how to calculate them later.

 Lastly, we need a `bool3` representing which axes are constrained.
+These are relative to the shared axes of the joint.

 Omitting the giant TODO comment, we end up with this: